dotnet/docs/docs/standard/globalization-localization/globalization.md

 - Individual property values are subject to change and revision over time, as data is corrected, better data becomes available, or culture-specific conventions change.

-- Individual property values may vary across versions of the .NET Framework or operating system versions.
+- Individual property values may vary across versions of .NET or operating system versions.

 - .NET supports replacement cultures.
 This makes it possible to define a new custom culture that either supplements existing standard cultures or completely replaces an existing standard culture.